-Severe combined immunodeficiency (SCID) is an inherited condition in which the body is unable to fight off serious and life-threatening infections.
-The body’s immune system is made up of different parts that work together to keep the body from getting sick.
-In a baby with SCID, certain parts of the immune system do not work properly.
-This puts the baby at risk of getting many infections.
-Children that do not get treatment for SCID rarely live past the age of two.
-When SCID is identified and treated before the baby gets infections, those children can live longer and healthier lives.
+Severe combined immunodeficiency (SCID) is a serious primary immunodeficiency.
+In SCID, the body is unable to fight off infections that would usually be able to be controlled if the body’s immune system was working well.
+The immune system is made up of different parts that work together to keep the body from getting sick.
+In SCID, certain parts of the immune system do not work properly.
+This puts the individual affected with SCID at risk of getting many infections and serious infections that are hard to treat; this can lead to life-threatening illness at an early age.
+Early identification and prompt, successful treatment can provide children with SCID the opportunity to live longer and healthier lives.

 To learn more about severe combined immunodeficiency, visit Baby's First Test: Severe combined immunodeficiency and The National Patient Organization for Primary Immunodeficiency Diseases: Severe Combined Immune Deficiency.
 A listing of contact information for Minnesota immunology medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.